Study and Travel Abroad

-Whether you're in Spain, Perú, France, Italy, or China, as a Commonwealth student, you can step into another person's shoes a half a world away.
+Whether you're in Perú, France, Spain, Italy, or China, as a Commonwealth student, you can step into another person's shoes a half a world away.

-Students of Latin often travel to see antiquities in Rome and Pompeii on another chaperoned trip in March.
+While not every exchange happens every year, the aim is for all the participants to experience it from both sides.
+When the French and Spanish students are in Boston, students and teachers offer special classes and sponsor social events.
+Students of Latin often travel to see antiquities in Rome and Pompeii on another chaperoned trip in March, while a cultural trip to Perú with a Commonwealth group is regularly offered during the summer for students of Spanish.
 Students of Mandarin also often have the opportunity to travel to China.
-Life with a host family is demanding and rewarding, prompting one student to report with awe that “I could speak and people actually understood.”
+For those who live with host families, the stay is demanding and rewarding, prompting one student to report with awe that “I could speak and people actually understood.”

 All students can avail themselves of these study abroad opportunities, regardless of their ability to pay; the Mary P. Chatfield Cultural Scholarship underwrites travel for Project Week, Senior Projects, summer projects, and our exchanges in Spain and France.